Kevn1Dev/portFolio/README.md

 # portFolio
-A web page about me and my project's.
+A web page about me and my projects.
 Creating the page to practice and acquire more experience.